Is it Time to See a Therapist? Probably!

-Encouraging someone you care about to look into possible therapy options, even offering to review potential therapists with them, is generally a better way to show support.
+Encouraging someone you care about to look into possible therapy options, even offering to review potential therapists with them, is generally a good way to show support.
 People who feel forced into therapy may feel resistant and find it harder to put in the work needed to make change.

 When any type of mental health or emotional concern affects daily life and function, therapy may be recommended.
 Therapy can help you learn about what you’re feeling, why you might be feeling it, and how to cope.

-Therapy also offers a safe place to talk through life challenges such as breakups, grief, parenting difficulties, or family struggles.
+Therapy also offers a safe place to talk through life challenges such as breakups, grief, parenting difficulties, COVID impacts, or family struggles.
 For example, couples counseling can help you and your partner work through relationship troubles and learn new ways of relating to each other.
 Note that crisis resources, not couples counseling, are typically recommended for abusive relationships.

-Should I Go to Therapy?
+When Should I Consider Therapy?

 It may take some consideration before you decide you’re ready for therapy.
 You might want to wait and see if time, lifestyle changes, or the support of friends and family improves whatever you’re struggling with.